Paraconsistent Belief Revision: A Replacement-Enriched LFI for Epistemic Entrenchment

 It is crucial to recognize that while these postulates are grounded in general principles of rationality, their applicability is context-sensitive.
 Not all criteria are universally desirable across every scenario of belief change.
-Conflicts may arise between these principles, necessitating a clear prioritization within the epistemological framework to guide the dynamics of belief revision in a consistent and contextually appropriate manner.
+Conflicts may arise between these principles (as it is discussed by \cite{cost} regarding the very context of Paraconsistent Belief Revision), necessitating a clear prioritization within the epistemological framework to guide the dynamics of belief revision in a consistent and contextually appropriate manner.

 \begin{remarks} (1) In~\cite[Subsection~5.1]{tes.con.rib.2016} the variety of (new) epistemic attitudes available in AGM$\circ$ was analyzed.
 In particular, when both $\alpha$ and $\cons\alpha$ belong to $K$, then $\alpha$ is said to be {\em strongly (or boldly) accepted} in $K$.
 This implies that $\alpha$ cannot be contracted from $K$.
-From this, the revision (and so the expansion) of $K$ by $\neg\alpha$ produce the trivial belief set $K_\bot$.
+From this, the revision (and so the expansion) of $K$ by $\neg\alpha$ produce the trivial belief set $K_\bot=\mathfrak{Fm}$.
 Analogously, if $\neg\alpha$ and $\cons\alpha$ belong to $K$, $\alpha$ is said to be {\em strongly (or boldly) rejected} in $K$, which implies that $\neg\alpha$ cannot be contracted from $K$.
 In this case, the revision (and so the expansion) of $K$ by $\alpha$ produce the trivial belief set $K_\bot$.
 This fact was explained in~\cite[p.~648]{tes.con.rib.2016} as follows:

 \begin{quote} {\em The consistency of $\alpha$ in $K$ [\ldots] means that any propositional epistemic attitude about it is irrefutable.
 If the agent accepts or rejects such belief-representing sentence, $K$ will be non-revisable, respectively, by $\neg\alpha$ and $\alpha$.
 Furthermore, the sentence will be so entrenched in the epistemic state that to exclude it is not even a possibility.} \end{quote}